- Accrue three years, and not less than 500 days, of approved mentored practical work experience

-- Candidates must complete three years full time (or part-time equivalent) experience, and not less than 500 days on a relevant accounting role
+- Candidates must complete three years full time experience, and not less than 500 days on a relevant accounting role

 - A relevant accounting role provides a depth of experience in at least one technical area as outlined in the MPE competency requirements (above).

 - Candidates must be employed by a CA ANZ approved employer (ATE/RTE).